 The story involves four characters coming together to commit an armed robbery.
 Simple?
 Yes.
 Funny?
 Without a doubt.

-But it’s definitely one of the top classic comedy movies of all time, which is why it’s in this section of our article, with the rest of the classics.
+But it’s one of the top classic comedy movies of all time, which is why it’s in this section of our article, with the rest of the classics.

 CLASSIC COMEDY MOVIES